marco262/my_wiki/data/onednd/class/monk.md

 ### Level 18: Superior Defense

-At the start of your turn, you can spend 3 Ki Points to perfectly bolster yourself against harm for 1 minute or until you have the Incapacitated condition.
+At the start of your turn, you can spend 3 Ki Points to perfectly bolster yourself against harm for 1 minute or until you have the [[glossary:Incapacitated]] condition.
 During that time, you have resistance to all damage except Force damage.

 ### Level 20: Body And Mind